eeshawn11/DSI-Capstone/README.md

 - Kishore Papineni, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
 2002.
 BLEU: a method for automatic evaluation of machine translation.
 In Proceedings of the 40th Annual Meeting on Association for Computational Linguistics (ACL '02).
 Association for Computational Linguistics, USA, 311–318. https://doi.org/10.3115/1073083.1073135

+- Neural machine translation with a transformer and Keras.
+TensorFlow.
+(2022).
+Retrieved January 20, 2023, from https://www.tensorflow.org/text/tutorials/transformer

 - Peter Young, Alice Lai, Micah Hodosh, Julia Hockenmaier; From image descriptions to visual denotations: New similarity metrics for semantic inference over event descriptions.
 Transactions of the Association for Computational Linguistics 2014; 2 67–78. doi: https://doi.org/10.1162/tacl_a_00166